How to Transform Your Discovery Calls into Client Magnets

 Prepare Yourself to Guide Effectively

-As coaches, our job begins long before we ever pick up the phone or log into a video call.
-Effective pre-call preparation is crucial to ensure that we can guide our prospects with confidence and authority.
-Here are some key strategies to prepare for a discovery call that could change someone’s life:
+As coaches, our job begins long before we pick up the phone or log into a video call.
+Adequate pre-call preparation is crucial to ensure we can guide our prospects with confidence and authority.
+Here are some key strategies to prepare for a discovery call that could change someone's life:

 Research Your Prospect